home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-strategy.md

 ---
-title: "Lovelace: Custom Strategies"
+title: "Custom Strategies"
 ---

 _Introduced in Home Assistant 2021.5._

-Strategies are JavaScript functions that generate Lovelace configurations.
-When a user has not created a Lovelace configuration yet, an auto-generated dashboard is shown.
+Strategies are JavaScript functions that generate dashboard configurations.
+When a user has not created a dashboard configuration yet, an auto-generated dashboard is shown.
 That configuration is generated using a built-in strategy.

 It's possible for developers to create their own strategies to generate dashboards.
-Strategies can use all of Home Assistant's data and the user's Lovelace configuration to create something new.
+Strategies can use all of Home Assistant's data and the user's dashboard configuration to create something new.

 A strategy can be applied to the whole configuration or to a specific view.

-Strategies are defined as a custom element in a JavaScript file, and included [via Lovelace resources](./registering-resources.md).
+Strategies are defined as a custom element in a JavaScript file, and included [via dashboard resources](./registering-resources.md).
 Home Assistant will call static functions on the class instead of rendering it as a custom element.

 ## Dashboard Strategies

-A dashboard strategy is responsible for generating a full Lovelace configuration.
-This can either be from scratch, or based on an existing Lovelace configuration that is passed in.
+A dashboard strategy is responsible for generating a full dashboard configuration.
+This can either be from scratch, or based on an existing dashboard configuration that is passed in.

 An info object is passed to the strategy with information:

 | Key | Description
 | -- | --
-| `config` | User supplied Lovelace configuration, if any.
+| `config` | User supplied dashboard configuration, if any.
 | `hass` | The Home Assistant object.
 | `narrow` | If the current user interface is rendered in narrow mode or not.